munjed80/recipebank/README.md

 ## 1. Core Concept

-RecipeBank is a “global recipe bank”:
+ChefSense is a “global recipe bank”:

 - Each **country** has a small hub page that lists its recipes.
 - Each **recipe** has: